nanohanno/blog/_posts/2023-07-21-dockerlogs.md

 Docker has so many levels of understanding to it that you can always go a level deeper to understand things that were abstracted away and you never needed to care for it.

-A lot of irritation, a lot to learn :book:
+A lot of irritation, a lot to learn &#128218;

 ## Resources